waynewbishop/bishop-algorithms-swift-package/README.md

  stack.pop()
 ```

-Style Guide
+Testing
 ---------------------

-In addition to the over **100 included** unit tests, this project also contains a sample **Swift Playground** to demonstrate how one can use the custom types.
-Executing the example provides an interactive illustration of building a Stack data structure.
-Beyond the algorithm, a visual implementation is also shown using SwiftUI.
+This project includes over **100 comprehensive unit tests** that demonstrate how to use the custom data structures and algorithms.
+The tests provide detailed examples of working with Binary Search Trees, Heaps, Graphs, and other complex structures.

 Features